-Goods, equipment and documents may be seized under certain legislation relating to unsafe food, or sound equipment being used for statutory noise nuisance.
+Goods, equipment and documents may be seized under certain legislation relating to unsafe food, or sound equipment that, through it's use, creates a statutory noise nuisance.
 We may also use powers under the Police and Criminal Evidence Act 1984 relating to the voluntary surrender of items in the course of an investigation.